-On the eve of the last day of the legislative session, Cherokee County Board of Education Chairman Mike Chapman again urged Gov. Nathan Deal to veto the original version of a controversial redistricting bill that would change the way voters elect the school board.
+On the eve of the last day of the legislative session, Cherokee County Board of Education Chairman Mike Chapman again urged Gov. Nathan Deal to veto the original version of a that would change the way voters elect the school board.

-"This bill is clearly an effort by the Cherokee County Legislative Delegation to restructure the governance model of the school Board and reapportion its posts for political reasons," he said in the letter, his third appeal to Deal.
+"This bill is clearly an effort by the Cherokee County Legislative Delegation to restructure the governance model of the school Board and reapportion its posts for political reasons," he said in the letter, his .

-Despite fading support and a warning from the agency that accredits schools and colleges, the Georgia Senate on Feb.
-28 passed House Bill 978, which has become a flashpoint in the fight for local control of the Cherokee school board.
+Despite and a , the , which has become a flashpoint in the fight for local control of the Cherokee school board.

 The vote was 47-0.